Last date modified: 2026-Apr-02

 The Email Threading Display field includes the following file type icons:

-• Reply All - represented by an indentation square with a double left arrow (reply to all recipients)
+Reply All email icon Reply All A reply to all recipients.
+This is represented by an indentation square with a double left arrow.

-• Draft - represented by a pencil on the left of the square indentation square (email is a draft and not sent)
+Draft email icon Draft The email is a draft and not sent.
+This is represented by a pencil on the left of the square indentation square.

 • The document type determines the attachment's file type icon.